jvanderbiest/directline-jabber/readme.md

 DirectLine-Jabber is a testing tool that communicates over the [DirectLine channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) to test your Microsoft BotFramework transcripts.
 This node.js application, written in typescript, reads your [Chatdown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Chatdown) conversation file and sends all chat activity to DirectLine.
 It will try to match the expected text of the bot with the one in the conversation file.

-The current release 0.1.0 is a beta release and only supports a limited scenario.
+The current release 1.0.0 supports a limited scenario with text and attachments only.
+Other scenario's with adaptive cards are scheduled for a later release.

 # Installation
 DirectLine-Jabber requires [Node.js](https://nodejs.org/) v10+ to run.